kutsukos/SweeDKutsukosWorkflow/README.md

 <br>

 ## Step 3 - Preparing SweeD commands <a name="step3"></a>
 For this example, we have just 4 runs to execute, but in other cases, there can be more.
-So we developed SweeDcc python script in order to create a list of commands.Please place SweeDcc python script inside the main working directory.
+So we developed SweeDcc python script in order to create a list of commands.
+Please place SweeDcc python script inside the main working directory.

 In order to run SweeDcc, a tab-delimited file that, will contain all the necessary information for creating the commands and to define some options, is needed.